Bicycle Accident Lawyer

 Give You More Time to Recover

 Being involved in an accident is rough.
 A bicycle accident can be even tougher to deal with if you are the cyclist because you are more likely to sustain serious injuries.
 If you have a brain injury, you may not take on any challenging tasks for a while.

-The good news is that your brain injury lawyer can buy you some valuable time.
+The good news is that your attorney can buy you some valuable time.
 You can stay in the hospital and continue to recover while they move forward with the case.
 There is no need to worry about your case going dormant because you were badly hurt following your accident.

 File Your Lawsuit on Time

 Why do you need a lawyer to buy you more recovery time?
 That is due in part to the statute of limitations that governs personal injury cases.

 A plaintiff cannot file their lawsuit whenever they please.
 You must complete the filing by a set date, or the court may no longer recognize it.

 In Connecticut, the statute of limitations for bike accident cases is two years from the date of the incident.
 Wait any longer, and the defendant can point to the statute of limitations to get your lawsuit dismissed.

 Negotiate with the Other Side